 The OpenFusion Security Service LoginModule includes a mechanism for mapping Principals to a Subject at the point of authentication.
 The LoginModule examines the Principals which other login modules have associated with a Subject and determines whether mappings exist between those Principals and any other Principals.
 If mappings exist, the mapped Principals are also associated with the Subject.

-Principal mappings are defined in an XML file, as described in Section 9.3, Creating Principal Mappings on page 124.
+Principal mappings are defined in an XML file, as described in "Creating Principal Mappings".